DominikLaszczyk/graph-spanner-visualiser/README.md

-# Graph Spanner Tool
+# Graph Spanner Visualiser

-Welcome to the Graph Spanner Tool repository!
+Welcome to the Graph Spanner Visualiser repository!
 This tool allows you to manipulate graphs, calculate graph spanners, and visualize the spanner creation process.
 Whether you're a student studying graph algorithms or a researcher in the field, this tool can help you understand and experiment with various graph spanner algorithms.

 ## Features